JainMayankA/JainMayankA/README.md

 - 💼 Searching for full-time [Entry level] jobs as a **Full stack Developer or Computer Vision Engineer**

-- 👨‍💻 All of my projects are available at [here](https://github.com/JainMayankA/)
+- 👨‍💻 All of my projects are available  [here](https://github.com/JainMayankA/)

 - 💬 Conversant on **Full Stack Development or Computer Vision Solutions**